Website proofreading is become more and more important as the competition on the Internet increases.

 STEP 1: Self-Edit

-After you have finished writing and you read your work over again, you will want to make changes.
-I can assure you that EVERY time you read your work you will find something to change.
+After you've finished writing and have read your work over again, you may want to make changes and adjustments.
+It's pretty much a given that EVERY time you read your work - there is something to change.
 The more important the text, the more you will want to read it and change it.

 Here are 3 Important Editing Tips to help you self-edit your writing ...